Crewe Alexandra F.C.: Former players

 In 2004 the BBC's Football Focus asked fans of all professional football clubs in England and Scotland to vote for their cult hero.
 For Crewe, Seth Johnson won with 59% of the vote; Danny Murphy came second with 33%, and Craig Hignett third with 8%.

 Full international players

 William Bell was the first Crewe player to win an international cap, playing for Wales against Ireland in Wrexham in February 1886.
 On 15 March 1890, three Crewe players – Alfred Davies (also Wales captain), Dick Jones and Billy Lewis – played in Wales's 3–1 defeat by England in Wrexham; Lewis scored Wales's goal, the first international goal scored by a Crewe player.
 John 'Jackie' Pearson became the first Crewe player to win an international cap for England, playing against Ireland in Belfast on 5 March 1892.
 He remains the only Crewe player capped for England while playing at the club.
-Donervon Daniels was the most recent Crewe player to win a full international cap; he played for Montserrat in their FIFA World Cup 2022 qualifier against US Virgin Islands on 2 June 2021.
+Donervon Daniels was the most recent permanent Crewe player to win a full international cap; he played for Montserrat in their FIFA World Cup 2022 qualifier against US Virgin Islands on 2 June 2021.
+While on loan at Crewe, Jamie Knight-Lebel made his senior international debut for Canada in a CONCACAF Nations League match against Suriname on 19 November 2024.